Trip Guide for Photographers in Farmington

 As part of planning your trip, here are some tips to keep in mind:

-- Respect trail rules and cultural sites.
-We’d hope this doesn’t have to be said but, unfortunately, it does sometimes.
-Just overall: Please respect the heritage, culture, and environment which you’re visiting.
+1. Respect trail rules and cultural sites.
+We’d hope this doesn’t have to be said, but it does sometimes.
+Just overall: Please respect the heritage, culture, and environment that you’re visiting.

-- For some of the best lighting, start early.
-This has the added benefit of meaning fewer people will be around — just you, nature, and scenes worth capturing.
+2. For some of the best lighting, start early.
+This has the added benefit of meaning fewer people will be around, just you, nature, and scenes worth capturing.

-- For more remote destinations, plan ahead.
+3. For more remote destinations, plan ahead.
 This is especially true on routes where the weather and road conditions can change, which you should be prepared for in general.
+Rain can quickly impact access roads to some locations, stay weather aware and check road conditions.

 Example photography itinerary for inspiration

-If you need some inspiration for a starting point, consider these: For example, for a one-day photography trip, you could stay closer to town with a morning on the Animas River Trail before heading towards historic downtown Farmington around midday.
-Take a quick drive southeast to Angel Peak to capture the overlook views of dusk, sunset, and the magic hour.
+If you need inspiration for a starting point, consider these: For a one-day photography trip, you could stay closer to town with a morning on the Animas River Trail before heading towards historic downtown Farmington around midday.
+Take a drive southeast to Angel Peak to capture the overlook views of dusk, sunset, and the magic hour.

 For a weekend trip, you’ll get the time and flexibility to go further out into the landscapes surrounding Farmington in northwestern New Mexico: You can shoot one day at the Bisti Badlands or Ah-Shi-Sle-Pah Wilderness with another at Aztec Ruins or Chaco Culture, or substitute one of those with more time in downtown and along the Animas River walk.

-The Four Corners region, New Mexico, and the environment around Farmington offers such a diverse experience for photographers; you’ll see dramatic badlands, river ecosystems, cultural sites over 1,000 years old, and local art and architecture.
+The Four Corners region, New Mexico, and the environment around Farmington offer a diverse experience for photographers; you’ll see dramatic badlands, river ecosystems, cultural sites over 1,000 years old, and local art and architecture.

 If you do find yourself in the area, feel free to check out our resources on lodging, dining, and other amenities.
 (Casa Blanca Inn & Suites, the Historic Apartments, and the Silver River Adobe Inn are all great options!)